HISTORY OF INDIANA BALLET THEATRE

 The Classical Arts Centre would not be possible without the City of Crown Point and Lake County Commissioners who donated the building in 2017, and the generous support from community organizations.
 Work completed to date on the Classical Arts Centre project includes a fully restored exterior of the building.
 This phase of the project is made possible thanks to the Crown Point Community Foundation, who kindly awarded IBT an $11,000 grant for windows and an additional $12,000 in 2017 for down spouts and gutters.
 This helped put the finishing touches on the exterior preservation of the building.

 Efforts to complete the interior and grounds continue.
 A capital campaign is in progress to support the balance of the project needs.
-We hope to open the CAC building in the winter of 2019-20.
+We hope to open the CAC building in the spring of 2020.